Peter Claver: Formation and Work in the New World

-Claver volunteered for the Spanish colonies and was sent to the New Kingdom of Granada, where he arrived in the port city of Cartagena in 1610.
+Claver volunteered for the Spanish colonies and was sent to the New Kingdom of Granada, where he arrived in the port city of Cartagena in 1615 to work under missionary Alonso de Sandoval.
 Required to spend six years studying theology before being ordained a priest, he lived in Jesuit houses at Tunja and Bogotá.
 During those preparatory years, he was deeply disturbed by the harsh treatment and living conditions of the black slaves who were brought from Africa.

 By this time, the slave trade had been established in the Americas for about a century.
 Local Native Americans were considered physically ill-suited to work in the gold and silver mines.
 Mine owners met their labor requirements by importing blacks from Angola and Congo, whom they purchased in West Africa for four crowns a head or bartered for goods and sold in America for an average two hundred crowns apiece.
 Others were captured at random, especially able-bodied males and females deemed suitable for labor.

 Cartagena was a slave-trading hub and 10,000 slaves poured into the port yearly, crossing the Atlantic from West Africa under conditions so foul that an estimated one-third died in transit.
 Although the slave trade was condemned by Pope Paul III and Urban VIII had issued a papal decree prohibiting slavery, (later called "supreme villainy" by Pope Pius IX), it was a lucrative business and continued to flourish.

 Claver's predecessor in his eventual lifelong mission, Alonso de Sandoval, was his mentor and inspiration.
 Sandoval devoted himself to serving the slaves for 40 years before Claver arrived to continue his work.
 Sandoval attempted to learn about their customs and languages; he was so successful that, when he returned to Seville, he wrote a book in 1627 about the nature, customs, rites and beliefs of the Africans.
 Sandoval found Claver an apt pupil.
 When he was solemnly professed in 1622, Claver signed his final profession document in Latin as: Petrus Claver, aethiopum semper servus (Peter Claver, servant of the Ethiopians [i.e. Africans] forever).